decagondev/tech-writer/README.md

 - Added Flask API to the project with a random number list generator endpoint.

 Feel free to explore the new functionality and continue enhancing your AI agent!
+Consider the code changes and commit messages, determine if the README needs to be updated.
+If so, edit the README, ensuring to maintain its existing style and clarity
+Updated README:
+Consider docstrings and other metadata and code content when considering the updates to make. updated context prompt

+---

+The README file has been updated with the suggested changes.
+Let me know if you need any further assistance or modifications!